kubearmor/otel-adapter/example/tutorials/tutorial.md

 - Create custom collector container

-Note: I have created a container already and have included it in the kubernetes manifest file in this tutorial.
+**Note: I have created a container already and have included it in the kubernetes manifest file in this tutorial.
 You can skip this step if you want and use that instead.
+Go to step [4](#Deploy-the-collector-in-your-cluster)**

 1. Build custom collector docker image.
 We would be using the [Dockerfile](../../Dockerfile) to build the image.
 Ensure you are in the `example` directory.
 Run this command:
      ```